Bira/octopus-carnival/_drafts/wir-mm3-4e-nagpa.md

 ### Nagpa Carrion Lord

-This one is a gourmand who loved good food and drink, but who can only taste ashes and filth now.
-It still likes holding feasts, but its inability to enjoy them fill it with rage and frustration.
+This one is a gourmand who loved good food and drink, but who is cursed to only taste ashes and filth when it eats.
+It still likes holding feasts, but its inability to enjoy them fill it with rage and frustration, which it takes out on any nearby PCs.

+The Carrion Lord is a Level 14 Artillery monster with 111 HP.
+All of its abilities have a "rot" theme, starting with the **Rotting Staff** basic melee attack that targets Fortitude and does necrotic damage.
+Its basic ranged attack is the **Bolt of Putrescence**, targetting Reflex and doing, you guessed it, necrotic damage.

+**Hand of Ruin** (recharge 5+) is a ranged attack that changes things up a little and does acid damage. **Consuming Shadows** (encounter) is a ranged area attack that deals immediate and ongoing necrotic damage, and creates a zone that blocks line of sight to the carrion lord's enemies.
+Its allies can see through it just fine, though.
+It lasts for a turn and can be sustained with a minor action.
+The lord's last encounter power is **Ghostly Escape**, a minor action that gives it insubstantial and phasing for a turn.

+The Carrion Lord likely opens the fight with Consuming Shadows, and then keeps using its two ranged attacks from beyond the sight of the PCs while its melee-oriented bodyguards keep them pinned in place.
+Ghostly escape is reserved for doing what its name says, and letting the nagpa get away after it sees the fight is lost.

+## Final Impressions

+I'm going to say the same thing everyone who has reviewed a Nagpa entry always
+says: they're skeksis.
+The way in which they're skeksis tends to vary with the edition, though.
+I think the ones from the source material were pursuing immortality.
+These ones achieved it, but found that it brings them no joy.